mongodb/mongo-powerbi-connector/smoketest.md

 * Confirm the `TypeName` and `NativeTypeName` columns have the expected values
   * The `TypeName` should be `Text.Type` for the complex types
 * Transform the `array` column to JSON
-* Expand the list to new Rows
+* Expand the list to new rows
 * Click `Close and Apply`
 * In `Visualizations` choose `Clustered column chart`
 * In `Data` choose `double` and `integer`, verify the visualization is as expected